 Experience | Experiment | Learn | Grow

-I believe therapy is fundamentally about supporting us to grow, to enable us to become more responsible for ourselves, whatever else is happening in our lives.
+I believe therapy is fundamentally about supporting us to grow, to enable us to become more responsible for and more loving towards ourselves, whatever is happening in our lives.
 Growth is an ongoing, evolving process, and in therapy we can learn what supports us to grow, and what gets in the way.
 For me, a key benefit and goal of therapy is learning the art of self-management and self-regulation, through experiencing, exploring and experimenting with how we use ourselves and how we form both familiar and new attitudes and behaviour.
 In doing this we can learn how to become more resilient, responsive, and confident; more able to manage whatever happens in our life.